vito/bass/README.md

   [inspired][pumice] [many][cletus] [implementations][hummus] preceding Bass.
 I
   learned a lot from it!
 * Rich Hickey, creator of the Clojure programming language.
+* The [Buildkit project][buildkit], which powers the default runtime and really drives all the magic behind running and composing thunks.

 [kernel]: https://web.cs.wpi.edu/~jshutt/kernel.html